jacobsch/pin-validator/README.md

 To run program compile through JahWindow, currently through BlueJay but will be compiling into .jar soon

+If you don't want to register you can use our dummy account for login purposes:
+First name: Mark
+Last name: Barrett
+Email: mbarrett@sd44.ca
+Pin: 1234

 This is the assignment are teacher tasked us with creating:
 In this assignment, you are going to pre-load (store) a few accounts w/information in the code that will be ready to use and play with.